Maasin: Communication

 Postal communication system is the major means of communication in all municipalities of the province.
 There are five telephone exchange companies operating in the province to provide domestic and international calls namely PLDT, PT&T, RCPI/Bayan Tel, Evtelco, and the Bureau of Telecommunications (Butel); two AM radio stations - DYSL in Sogod, and DYDM in Maasin City.
 Other modes of communication include SSB radios for government offices, and cellular phones for government and private entities.
 TV5, GMA Network and ABS-CBN operate upcoming TV station in the city.

 Health Facilities

 In 1996, the health and medical needs of the province were provided by eight government hospitals, six private hospitals and clinics, twenty rural health units or municipal centers, ninety three health stations, and ten outpatient private clinics.
 The total bed capacity of government hospitals is 265 while that of the private is 110.
 A current tally of health facilities in the province is still being determined.

-Maasin City also knowned to be the no-smoking capital city in Eastern Visayas.
+Maasin City also known to be the no-smoking capital city in Eastern Visayas.